 Drink plenty of water: There are so many benefits to drinking water including improving your skin, flushing out toxins, and aiding in weight loss.
 That is if it is toxin-free itself!
 Click to read some leading water ionizer reviews to help you choose which water filter to install in your home to make sure any water you drink is clean.

 But in most places like the United States, it’s not only easy access, clean, but free.
 Even if you purchase bottled water, it’s probably less expensive than soda or a big coffee drink at Starbuck’s.
 When you consider how many places in the world don’t have access to clean drinking water, what’s really preventing you from drinking this amazing resource?
 Don’t forget to choose water over alcohol when on an airplane as you’ll feel less dehydrated after a long trip.

 Reduce your carbon footprint: Are you tired of hearing eco this or green that?
 Don’t be!
 Everything that you do in your home and on your travels affects others.
-If you can do a few little things at home like installing a programmable thermostat and compact fluorescent light bulbs and consider carpooling, walking, biking, or using public transport to get to work can reduce your carbon footprint.
+If you can do a few little things at home like installing a programmable thermostat and compact fluorescent light bulbs and consider carpooling, walking, biking, checking out alternative energy providers like Startex power, in the hopes of finding lower energy rates, or using public transport to get to work, there are many steps that people can take to reduce their carbon footprint.
 When you travel, consider taking a train or flying non-stop to your destination, carry at least one shopping bag (I bring a foldable one from home that slips into my bag easily) for shopping of any kind, carry your own bottle to add water to instead of purchasing plastic bottles of water, and patronize hotels and resorts that have an active “green” program.